gbrlbrynvn/firstsite/README.md

 <h1>Simple Website using HTML and CSS</h1>

 <h2>Description</h2>
 I made a simple website from scratch using HTML and CSS using Visual Studio Code and is hosted via Github.
-I created this to test my skills and creativity in said languages.
+I created this just to test my skills and creativity in said languages.
 I'll further improve this website in the future with Javascript and possibly make it a website for my portfolio.
 <br />